 I feel like I should start off by nailing my colours to the mast and informing you I am against the move, with tradition and sentimentality near the bottom of the list of reasons why.

 So now I’d better try and prove my point.
 Feel free to disagree and leave your thoughts in the comments section below, as this is possibly the second most divisive and evenly split of opinions in Scotland since the independence referendum.
 A Daily Record website poll asking if Hampden should remain the home of Scottish football currently stands at 45% for Yes, and 55% for no, but what this question doesn’t address, is whether that home should be at Murrayfield or not.
+With their new potential sponsor by QuoteCheck.co.uk, where you can get quotes for household jobs, this is soon to be a big hit with the team.

 It’s practically indisputable that Murrayfield is the better stadium, even though it’s in Edinburgh (attach winky face emoji here, please also note I actually quite like Edinburgh as a place to visit).